 Creating renderings for clients is an essential part of the interior design process.
 It allows clients to visualize the final outcome of a project before any physical work begins.
-As an interior designer, I use a variety of methods to create these renderings, ensuring that they are both accurate and visually appealing.
+While renderings are produced digitally by most design companies, using outside rendering sources, my approach is ENTIRELY DIFFERENT.
+I produce my designs by drawing my thoughts in a 3D perspective concept rendering, which ultimately represents the design I have created.

 Understanding the Client’s Vision